wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 Historically, FRC has used two types of field layouts in relation to the red and blue alliance.

 Games such as Rapid React in 2022 used a rotated layout.
-A rotated layout means that, from your perspective from behind your alliance wall, your field elements and your opponents elements are in the same location.
+A rotated layout means that, from your perspective from behind your alliance wall, your field elements and your opponent's elements are in the same location.
 Notice in the Rapid React field layout diagram below, whether you are on the red or blue alliance, your human player station is on your right and your hanger is on your left.

 .. figure:: images/coordinate-system/rapid-react-field.jpg
    :alt: Rotated Rapid React field from 2022